ClubieDong/BoardGameAI/README.md

-# ChessAI
+# BoardGameAI
-Multiple AIs (MCTS, etc.) for multiple chesses (Gobang, etc.)
+Multiple AIs (MCTS, etc.) for multiple games (Gobang, etc.)

 ## Introduction
-This project is consisted of two decoupled part: 1) Chess, and 2) Player.
+This project is consisted of two decoupled part: 1) Game, and 2) Player.

-## Chesses
+## Gamess
-For each chess, one or more action genreators is written, which generates valid actions on a certain state of the game.
+For each game, one or more action genreators is written, which generates valid actions on a certain state of the game.

 ### Gobang